Are you looking to hire an app builder to create your dream mobile application?

 Cross-platform development is the practice of writing software applications that are compatible with multiple software development kits (SDKs) or platforms.

-Cross-platform development allows software developers to write one application that can run on multiple platforms without having to rewrite the application’s source code each time it is ported to a new platform.
+Cross-platform development allows a mobile application builder to write one application that can run on multiple platforms without having to rewrite the application’s source code each time it is ported to a new platform.